LLNL/RAJA/docs/sphinx/user_guide/feature/multi-reduction.rst

 of reduction operations in kernels launched using ``RAJA::forall``, ``RAJA::kernel``, and ``RAJA::launch`` methods in a portable, thread-safe manner.
 Users may use as many multi-reduction objects in a loop kernel as they need.
-If a small fixed number of reductions is required in a loop kernel then reductions can be used.
+If a small fixed number of reductions is required in a loop kernel then standard RAJA reduction objects can be used.
 Available RAJA multi-reduction types are described in this section.

 .. note:: All RAJA multi-reduction types are located in the namespace ``RAJA``.